YueJiang-nj/SeekUI-CHI2026/README.md

 </div>

 ## 📢 News
-* **[Coming Soon]** We are currently organizing the code and checkpoints.
-They will be released shortly.
+* **[Coming Soon]** We are currently organizing the code and checkpoints in the [SeekUI Temporary Repo](https://github.com/YueJiang-nj/SeekUI-CHI2026-temp).
+They will be ready and released into this repository soon.
 Please star ⭐ this repo to get notifications!
 * **[2026-01-15]** The paper is accepted with Minor Revision to **CHI 2026**! 🎉

 ## 🏠 Abstract